 How to Grow Dahlias

 Dahlias are fantastic, showy flowers, providing colour from July through summer and into autumn, stopping only with the first frosts.
 Dahlia has 6 flower shapes and a huge colour range mixing well with other perennials.
+One of the major benefits of growing Dahali is that they are one of the longest flowering garden perennials.
+They just keep flowering and flowering well into November.
 The downside to growing Dahlias is they require a good amount of time and attention and are a red wheelbarrow plant.

 How to Plant Dahlias

-If you are planting Dahlias in leaf, that is as small plants, only do so when all risk of frost has passed as Dahlia are not hardy, (what does hardy mean?) and the top growth can be damaged by frost.
+If you are planting Dahlias in leaf, that is as small plants, only do so when all risk of frost has passed as Dahlia is not hardy (what does hardy mean?) and frost can damage the top growth.

-It is really important to be aware that Dahlias are not fully frost hardy for which reason at the end of the growing season, in all but the milder and sheltered parts of the UK, Dahlias need to be lifted and stored over winter.
+It is really important to be aware that Dahlias are not fully frost hardy for which reason at the end of the growing season, in the more exposed parts of the UK, Dahlias will need to be lifted and stored over winter.

 If your growing conditions are not ideal, it is best to start tubers in a container and grow on under glass until around May when bring the container outside to harden off.
 This also makes it easier to lift the tubers for overwintering.